Arthur Hobbs (mathematician)

-Arthur Hobbs (born 1940) is an American mathematician specializing in graph theory.
+Arthur Marmaduke Hobbs (19 June 1940 – 25 October 2020) was an American mathematician specializing in graph theory.
 He spent his teaching career at Texas A&M University.

 Early and personal life

 Arthur Hobbs was born on June 19, 1940, in Washington, D.C.
-He is the eldest child of his family, having two younger brothers.
+He was the eldest child of his family, having two younger brothers.
 His father was an engineer and later became an attorney.
 The family moved in 1941 to Pennsylvania, and again after World War II to South Bend, Indiana, where Arthur Hobbs grew up.
-He married his wife Barbara in 1964; they have two daughters and five grandchildren.
+He married his wife Barbara in 1964.
+They were married for 50 years until she died in 2014.
+They had two daughters, six grandchildren, and one great-granddaughter.

 Education and early career

 After graduating in 1958 from John Adams High School, Hobbs studied mathematics at the University of Michigan, graduating in 1962.
 He then served in the US Army in Washington, D.C., for approximately two years, and then from 1965 to 1968 worked for the National Bureau of Standards.

 He received his Ph.D. from the University of Waterloo in Ontario, Canada, in 1971.
 His research focused on Hamiltonian cycles, particularly concentrating in squares and higher powers of graphs, and his thesis adviser was the graph theorist William Thomas Tutte.